vishnu350/rs-mainspring-winder/README.md

 # Warnings and Tips
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 Only use this on your beloved grandfather's vintage Rolex if you are confident in doing so.
 - Take your time to properly **fashion the stapler pin to the right size**.
 If it is not correct, it will easily get unhooked while winding or may even cause the winding base arbour to break.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
-Watch the [YouTube video](https://youtu.be/OAfQTk89P3s) for an elegant way to do this.
+Watch the [YouTube video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an elegant way to do this.
 - Be very careful with the winder base part!
 Although it may appear sturdy, **dropping it will most likely break the arbour**.
 Consider using the winder base hole version with dowel pins instead.
 - Double check if the plunger base is **level, round and flat**.
 If it is not, then work it down with a metal file or sandpaper.
 - Make sure to **apply downward force** while plunging the mainspring back in, otherwise it may fail to pop back into the barrel.